 France's Macron pays tribute to Moroccan drowned after 1995 Le Pen rally

 French presidential frontrunner Emmanuel Macron on Monday paid homage to a young Moroccan man who drowned in the Seine 22 years ago after being pushed into the river by skinheads on the fringes of the National Front's traditional May Day rally.
-In an anniversary gesture clearly aimed at painting the National Front as extremist a week before he faces its candidate Marine Le Pen in a run-off vote for the presidency, Macron observed a minute's silence on the riverbank.
+Emmanuel Macron, head of the political movement En Marche !, or Onwards !, and candidate for the 2017 presidential election, speaks to journalists during a visit to the the Memorial des Martyrs de la Deportation , in Paris, France, April 30, 2017.

 Add your comments below